uit-no/research-software.uit.no/content/projects.md

 learn more about what we do check out our [blog](/blog/).

+## Translating a legacy Visual Basic program to Python

+In this ongoing project we help a researcher to translate and restructure an old legacy VB6 code base for biological food web modelling to modern object oriented python.
+The goals of this project are to improve maintainability and ease extensibility of the code by developing a new structure.

+## Running bioinformatics workflows on data hosted on NERD

+Together with the researcher, we are evaluating different methods to run genomic and transcriptomic workflows with large datasets with regards to ease of use, performance and extensibility.
+We plan to offer the solution to other researchers as a quick and easy way of getting started with NRIS resources.

 ## Solving a Python problem with regular expressions

 This was a 2 hours project where we helped writing a prototype Python code